Is it a mystery if not many people care what the answer is?

 * “The Night Porter Wagoner Came to Town” dates the show as the night that “Foreman knocked out Frazier on TV.”
 The night Porter Wagoner came to town is most likely Monday, January 22, 1973, the date of the first fight between George Foreman and Joe Frazier, which ended with Frazier being knocked out in the second round.
 (The video explicitly dates it to January 22, but the song does not.)
 Less of a “big event” was the second match between the two, on Saturday, June 15, 1976.
 Frazier was again knocked out, this time in the fifth round.
-(Small-town shows were more likely to be on weeknights, with Saturday nights reserved for big-city shows with big audiences—or, of course, The Grand Ole Opry’s live broadcasts.)
+(This is also less likely as the show date because small-town shows most often were on weeknights, with Saturday nights reserved for big-city shows with big audiences—or, of course, The Grand Ole Opry’s live broadcasts.)

 * “The Night Hank Williams Came to Town” most likely takes place on Monday, October 15, 1951, when “I Love Lucy debuted on TV”; less likely, but still possible, is the date of the second-season premiere, on Monday, September 15, 1952.
 Hank Williams was dead by the time the third season premiered.
 In any case, Braddock and Williams are sloppy here, because, of the three songs they cite Williams as singing in the show, only “I Saw the Light” (1947) could have been sung in a 1951 concert.
 “Jambalaya” (1952) was released on July 19, 1952, and couldn’t have been performed live in 1951—though it was a No. 1 country hit that would surely have featured prominently in a September 1952 concert.
 “Your Cheating Heart,” however, wouldn’t have been performed on either date: It was a posthumous release in January 1953, and wasn’t even recorded until September 23, 1952, a week after the I Love Lucy second-season premiere.